Skip to main content

 Project Content

-Situated between Taiwan Taoyuan International Airport's Terminal 1 and Terminal 2, the New Air Traffic Control Tower was inaugurated on December 16th, 2019, replacing the old tower which has been operational since 1979.
-With the airport's ongoing expansion and the third runway's slated completion in 2030, the ATC Tower will need to further optimize its visual requirements of the maneuvering areas while accommodating future traffic growth.
-To achieve this goal, ANWS has been planning to construct a second ATC tower between Runway 05L/23R and the future third runway, providing more comprehensive air traffic control services while equipping both towers with contingency operational capabilities.
+Situated between Taiwan Taoyuan International Airport's Terminal 1 and Terminal 2, the New Air Traffic Control Tower was inaugurated on December 16, 2019, replacing the old tower which has been operational since 1979.
+With the airport's ongoing expansion and the third runway's slated completion in 2030, the ATC Tower must further optimize its visual requirements of the maneuvering areas while accommodating future traffic growth.
+To achieve this goal, ANWS has been planning to construct a second ATC tower between the current Runway 05L/23R and the future third runway, providing more comprehensive air traffic control services while equipping both towers with contingency operational capabilities

-In accordance with the airport's third runway construction, ANWS launched the Second Tower Construction Preliminary Plan in 2021.
-The project aims to thoroughly address objectives, schedules, and budget plans while determining the second tower's optimal location, structural parameters, and related air traffic service facilities.
-Furthermore, ANWS will also evaluate implementation strategies, conduct risk assessment and management while the construction preliminary proposal has already been completed and slated for funding submission in 2023.
+In accordance with the airport's third runway construction timeline, ANWS began the Second Tower Construction Preliminary Plan in 2021.
+The project aims to thoroughly address objectives, schedules, and budget plans while determining the tower's optimal location, structural parameters, and related air traffic service facilities.
+Furthermore, ANWS will also evaluate implementation strategies, and conduct risk assessment and management while the construction preliminary proposal is currently in development, and aims to undergo funding submission in 2024.

 Continue Air Traffic Controller Recruitment and Training to Ensure Flight Safety